Unity-Technologies/unity-cache-server/protocol.md

 Version and size numbers are sent back end forth in hex-encoding.
 Eg. the version is sent as `000000fe` over the wire (and *not* the binary `000\u00fe`).

-The commentary below is from reading package dumps and some poking at the unit-tests on the canonical server implementation.

 ## Version check

 ```